IndroBU/Unimarketbd/README.md

 3. Copy the file "Unimarketbd" and paste into this path C:\xampp\htdocs
 4. Create new database "unimarketbd"
 5. Import The file "unimarketbd.sql" into the unimarketbd database
-6. For user login
+6. For user login,
       user login: indro036
       password:12345678
-    For admin login
+    For admin login,
-     user login: indro036
+     adminlogin: indro036
       password:12345678